-The job of each code enforcement officer is to ensure the public health, safety and welfare of residents as it relates to the occupancy and maintenance of structures and premises in accordance with the 2012 International Property Maintenance Code, as well as local provisions and ordinances to insure the safety and well-being of the community.
+The job of the code enforcement officer is to ensure the public health, safety and welfare of residents as it relates to the occupancy and maintenance of structures and premises in accordance with the 2018 International Property Maintenance Code, as well as local provisions and ordinances to insure the safety and well-being of the community.
 Each day, code enforcement officers proactively patrol the municipality and respond to complaints and concerns submitted to the Code Enforcement Division by residents, businesses and property owners.

 What Is a Code Violation?

 Here are some examples of the types of violations that the Code Enforcement Department can handle.

 Abandoned or inoperable vehicles on private or public property - Cars and trucks that are not in running condition or do not have current tags must be parked in an enclosed garage or removed from the property.